xmos/sw_usb_audio/doc/rst/quick.rst

 To run one of the compiled binaries complete the following steps:

     #.
-Connect the USB Audio board to your host computer.
+Connect the USB Audio board to the host computer.

     #.
-Connect the xTAG to the USB Audio board and connect it to your PC or Mac via a separate USB cable
+Connect the xTAG to the USB Audio board and connect it to the host machine on which the application binary is present via a separate USB cable

     #.
 Ensure any required external power jacks are connected